Understanding Dialectical Behavior Therapy (DBT)

 Communication and working together in DBT not only builds positive relationships with peers but also gives you the skills to use with others in your life, like family members.
 Rather than feel isolated, you learn to accept feedback, lean on others for support, and recognize that strength and progress come from a community.

-Who Can Benefit From DBT?
+Who Can Benefit From DBT Therapy in Denver?

 Individuals With Substance Use Disorder

-Individuals with Co-Occurring Mental Health Conditions
+Individuals With Co-Occurring Mental Health Conditions

 The Role of the Therapeutic Relationship